Gegham Grigoryan: As artistic director

-Bellini's "Norma" was filmed in the pagan temple of Garni with the artistic staff of theater, (Director: Boris Hayrapetyan (Russia), production of Spendiaryan Opera and Ballet Theater and Union of Cinematographers of Russia).

-From 2015 at the request of the President of Armenia Serzh Sargsyan and the troupe of the Opera House, Gegham Grigorian returned to the National Academic Theater of Opera and Ballet as artistic director.
+Bellini's Norma was filmed in the pagan temple of Garni with the artistic staff of the theater, directed by Boris Hayrapetyan and co-produced with the Union of Cinematographers of Russia.
+In 2015, at the request of the President of Armenia Serzh Sargsyan and the troupe of the Opera House, Gegham Grigorian returned to the National Academic Theater of Opera and Ballet as artistic director.

 Grigoryan gave master classes to many students from Armenia, Russia, Ukraine, Lithuania, Georgia, USA, Canada, Syria and other countries.
 He died in Yerevan, aged 65.

 Recordings

 By order of Philips Classics Records, Gegham Grigorian has recorded the following operas: